bile0026/cisco_user_compliance/README.md

 # Version 2.0

 Purges all users except specified user in the local_user var.
+Set purge_users in defaults to false to change this behavior.